 To generate a stable and recurring income, the Group has also retained and operated certain commercial properties for leasing.
-As at 31 December 2022, the Group had an aggregate GFA of approximately 7,743,836 square meters (2021: approximately 7,286,508 square meters) held as investment properties (including properties completed and under construction), representing an increase of approximately 6.3% as compared with 2021.
+As at 31 December 2023, the Group had an aggregate GFA of approximately 8,215,509 square meters (2022: approximately 7,743,836 square meters) held as investment properties (including properties completed and under construction), representing an increase of approximately 6.1% as compared with 2022.

-During the year ended 31 December 2022, the Group (together with its associates and joint ventures) has completed and commenced operation of three new shopping malls, with the successful opening of Taizhou Jiaojiang Powerlong City on 24 June 2022, Hangzhou Tech City Powerlong Plaza on 30 September 2022, and Xiamen Tong'an Powerlong Plaza on 16 December 2022.
-As at 31 December 2022, the Group held and managed 60 shopping malls and managed 9 asset-light shopping malls, with the number of shopping malls in operation held and the floor area in operation and management both being amongst the forefront of the industry.
+During the year ended 31 December 2023, the Group (together with its associates and joint ventures) completed and commenced operation of three new shopping malls, with the successful opening of Jinhua Jinyi Powerlong Plaza on 28 September 2023, Jingdezhen Powerlong Plaza on 14 October 2023, and Pizhou Powerlong Plaza on 22 December 2023.
+During the year ended 31 December 2023, one asset-light project operated and managed by the Group, namely Xuzhou Hexin Powerlong Plaza, was successfully opened on 28 September 2023.
+As at 31 December 2023, the Group held and managed 62 shopping malls and managed 8 asset-light shopping malls, with the number of shopping malls in operation held and the floor area in operation and management both being amongst the forefront of the industry.